fatjan/mini-wallet-exercise/README.md

     ```

 5. **Set up MySQL:**
     - Ensure MySQL is installed on your machine.
-If not, you can download it [here](https://dev.mysql.com/downloads/).
+If not, download it [here](https://dev.mysql.com/downloads/).
     - Run MySQL locally and create two databases: one for development (`wallet_db`) and another for testing (`test_db`).

 6. **Configure Environment:**
     - Copy the `.env-template` file and rename it to `.env`.
     - Fill in the required credentials, ensuring the database name matches the ones created in step 5.

-7. **Run the application (without Docker):**
+7. **Migrate the Database:**
     ```bash
+    flask db migrate
+    flask db upgrade
+    ```

+8. **Run the application (without Docker):**
+    ```bash
     flask run
     ```

     Access the App:
-        Open a web browser and navigate to `http://127.0.0.1:5000`
+    - Open a web browser and navigate to `http://127.0.0.1:5000`

     To enable authorization:
-        Initiate the authorization process by making a request to the `/api/v1/init` endpoint.
+    - Initiate the authorization process by making a request to the `/api/v1/init` endpoint.
-        Copy the generated token.
+    - Copy the generated token.
-        Click on "Authorize" in the top right corner of the application.
+    - Click on "Authorize" in the top right corner of the application.
-        Paste the copied token into the authorization prompt.
+    - Paste the copied token into the authorization prompt.

-8. **Run the tests (without Docker):**
+9. **Run the tests (without Docker):**
     ```bash
     flask test
     ```

-9. **Run the application using Docker:**
+10. **Run the application using Docker:**
     - Build the Docker image:
         ```bash
         docker build -t mini_wallet_app .